fujihack/fujihack/README.md

 ![img](https://petabyt.dev/filedump/IMG_0010.JPG)

 Remember that updating to custom firmware files is
 very dangerous.
-The only reason I am doing it is so
-that you don't have to.
+I'm a [Canon DSLR](https://github.com/petabyt/mlinstall) fan.
+I'm just hacking
+Fujifilm cameras for fun.

 And remember...
 **If you break it, you get to keep both pieces.**

+If you would like to support my work on this project,
+you can do so here: [https://petabyt.dev/donate.html](https://petabyt.dev/donate.html)